My Debut Cookbook 'Comfy' Is Out Now. ORDER HERE!

 • Salt & Black Pepper, to taste

 • Meanwhile, pop your pasta in salted boiling water and cook until al dente.
-Retain a cup of starchy pasta water.
+Retain a cup of starchy pasta water before draining.

 a) Mushrooms - For this recipe I usually use Chestnut Mushrooms.
 Shiitake Mushrooms (with the stalks removed) also go really well.
 But you can really add any variety you like.